As I started getting more serious about eating real food, I kept hearing, “Just freeze it!” Even Katie swears by her freezer stash!

 Zip-top bags don’t always stay closed like they should!
 Rubber bands and strong spring-loaded clips (like binder clips) work well for holding bags closed.
 We’ve given up on using clothespins because the top end sticking up from the bag often catches on another bag or the wire shelving and slides the clip off.
 Tape also comes undone easily.

 The liner bags from boxes of cereal or crackers make great freezer bags!
 Reusing them helps the environment and your budget.
+Reuse other containers in your kitchen for free storage organization.

 This post is from KS contributing writer ‘Becca Stallings of The Earthling’s Handbook, with freezer-inventorying and photography assistance from her son Nicholas Efran, age 13.